mat-docs/RTA.Site/docs/devguide/faq.md

 * describing relationships between sessions
 * providing extra indirection to compose data from different services

-Adding self-contained microservices and some GRPC integration should be significantly less intrusive for your data pipeline.
+Adding self-contained microservices and some gRPC integration should be significantly less intrusive for your data pipeline.

 You _can_ probably achieve a more seamless integration by implementing the [RTA API Specification](../api/index.md) directly against stores in your data environment, which will reduce data duplication and synchronization logic.
 We recommend starting out with the implementation toolkit and reviewing after initial integration is complete.